-The first step, of course, is to be able to differentiate between a normal degree of humming and sounds that can be a cause for alarm or internal malfunction.
-Now considering most of us are so used to our washers and dryers that the noise has faded into the background of our lives, it is pretty much taken for granted that a loose or unbalanced part inside will be noticeable to our ears.
+The first step, of course, is to be able to differentiate between a normal degree of humming and sounds of the washing machine drum that can be a cause for alarm or internal malfunction.
+Now considering most of us are so used to our washers and dryers that the noise has faded into the background of our lives, it is pretty much taken for granted that a washing machine drum loose or unbalanced part inside will be noticeable to our ears.

 Before getting down to how to fix such internal issues, it is important to know exhaustively about all that can go wrong to create audible noises and rattling sounds – it can be safely said that all the problems can be traced back to the washing drum of the machine.